 To learn more about:

-- Online programs at EarlyON Child and Family Centres including story time, music time and more, visit infopeel.ca.
+- Indoor, outdoor and online at EarlyON Child and Family Centres including story time, music time and more, visit infopeel.ca.

 - Child development supports available, connect with an EarlyON Resource Consultant at 905-795-3527, extension 3550.

 During the COVID-19 pandemic it's still important to get your child immunized as outlined in the schedule.
 This will keep your child safe from diseases that can be prevented by immunization.
 Talk to your health care provider about booking an appointment and about ways to stay safe during the visit.

 You'll need to be screened over the phone for COVID-19 before your appointment.
 Only 1 adult should come with the child to the appointment.

 Clinics should use appropriate personal protective equipment during immunization.

 Tenants and housing providers can access our housing and homelessness update to learn about the available services.